foundersandcoders/api-workshop/03-xmlhttprequest.md

 4. `document.getElementById("demo").innerHTML = xhr.responseText;` --- this is the code that will run if the request is successful.
 It generally does something with the response text (which is accessed with xhr.responseText)
 5. `xhr.open("GET", "xmlhttp_info.txt", true);` --- the open method is important.
 Here it takes 3 parameters:
   i. *method*: The HTTP method to use (GET, POST, PUT, DELETE etc)
-  ii. *url*: The requested URL (in this case a local file path: "xmlhttp_info.txt") - in many cases this will be the URL of the server you are querying, it's also important to clarify that the word "local" here means local to the server, the server which is hosting the site,not the as a local to the machine where the browser is running.
-Say for example your at https://foundersandcoders.com you opened the console of your browser and made the exacts steps from 1 to 6, the url will interpreted as https://foundersandcoders.com/xmlhttp_info.txt, because xhr is using current_origin as default such as `http://<current_origin>/xmlhttp_info.txt` unless specified the full URL. iii. _async_ (optional): whether the call should be asynchronous or not. false means it waits for a response from the server before continuing execution of the code.
-The default value is true, which allows you to execute other scripts while waiting for the response.
+  ii. *url*: The requested URL (in this case a local file path: "xmlhttp_info.txt") - in many cases this will be the URL of the server you are querying, it is important to clarify that the word "local" here means local to the server, the server which is hosting the site,not local to the  clients machine where the browser is running.
+Say for example your at https://foundersandcoders.com you opened the console of your browser then followed steps 1-6 above, the url will be interpreted as https://foundersandcoders.com/xmlhttp_info.txt, because xhr is using current_origin as default such as `http://<current_origin>/xmlhttp_info.txt` unless specified the full URL. iii. *async* (optional): whether the call should be asynchronous or not. false means it waits for a response from the server before continuing execution of the code.
-  This is generally preferable.
-  iii. *async* (optional): whether the call should be asynchronous or not. false means it waits for a response from the server before continuing execution of the code.
 The default value is true, which allows you to execute other scripts while waiting for the response.
 This is generally preferable.
 6. `xhr.send();` --- this method sends the request to the server.
 Use this after setting up the XHR with the .open() method.
 If you are GETting, it takes no parameter, but if you are POSTing, it may take a parameter of the string you wish to post.